swix/SWIX-JS/README.md

 ```

 Get the a Pods Series Data given a Brand ID and a Pod ID.
-Optionally specify an arbitrary metric to retrieve
+Optionally specify an arbitrary metric to retrieve.
+You may also specify what graph fromat to retrieve the data in.
 Note: Currently only highcharts format is supported, eventually
 you will be able to request other